-Comin' Up Gang Intervention Program
+Gang Intervention Program (previously Comin' Up Gang and Program Expansion)

-The Comin' Up Gang Intervention Program provides intervention services to ganginvolved youth between the ages of 13 and 24.
-This program provides access to programs and services to help youth avoid negative and destructive behaviors.
-The CCPD funds six Comin' Up Gang Intervention Program sites, including Diamond Hill, Hillside, Near Southside (Panther), Northside, Poly, Las Vegas Trail, and Stop Six.
-The Boys and Girls Clubs of Greater Fort Worth operate all of these programs.
-The CCPD provides the Comin' Up Gang Intervention program with staff and supplies to serve approximately 2,300 youth nightly Monday through Friday.

-Program staff develops truces between rival gangs by working directly with gang leaders to assist with conflict resolution, provide information and referral services, and crisis intervention to diffuse potentially troubling or violent situations.
+The Comin' Up Gang Intervention Program provides intervention services to ganginvolved youth ages of 13 and up.
+This program provides access to programs and services to help youth and adults avoid negative and destructive behaviors.
+Program staff engage individuals with gang affiliation and works to assist with conflict resolution, provide information and referral services, and crisis intervention to diffuse potentially troubling or violent situations.